Vasar007/Streamlabs-Chatbot-Scripts/Scripts/Score/README.md

 - Permissions: Moderator or higher
 - Arguments:
   - PlayerId: integer — the player ID (1 for the first player or 2 for the second player)
-  - NewValue: integer — new value to set for target player
+  - NewValue: integer — new value to set for target player (positive number)
 - Samples:
   - `!update_score 1 1`
   - `!update_score 2 5`